Small Business Stocking A Shop

 Prepare your price list, this should include wholesale and retail prices, discounts, shipping options, minimum order requirements and any other specifications.

 If you decide to go with the wholesale option, include details of how they can order.
 If possible, have a designated coupon or section on the website for wholesale orders; at the very least, have a downloadable order form they can email to you with their order.

-Once you arrive for the appointment, ensuring your appearance and manner is professional at all times; get a feel for the shop owner.
+Once you arrive for the appointment, ensure your appearance and manner are professional at all times; get a feel for the shop owner.